0% Balance Transfer Credit Card Strategy

 In order to play the balance transfer game without getting burned, you first need to take a few steps to ensure you’re not getting into further trouble.
 If you can’t complete the following steps, balance transfers are not for you:

 - Cut up your old card, and new card.
 You haven’t used credit cards wisely before, why would you start now?

 - Compare 0% APR balance transfer credit cards.
+Here is a complete list.
 Make sure that you read all of the fine print in the terms and conditions.
 Most cards charge a balance transfer fee, which could be a significant cost (but ideally less than you’d be paying if you kept the balance with your old card).
 It used to be that many card offers included zero balance transfer fees.
 Now they are almost impossible to find.

 - Proponents of this strategy recommend keeping your old card open and not using it after you make the switch, so as to not hurt your credit score.

 - Pay off your balance, once transferred, crazy fast.
 Always pay it off before your APR goes to the normal rate, or you could owe retroactive fees, and may ultimately be paying more in interest in fees than if you had not done the balance transfer at all.

 Again, read the fine print and run a cost benefit analysis to make sure that you are coming out ahead if you do a balance transfer.
 Only use this strategy if you are determined to pay off all of your credit card debt within the introductory 0% APR offer.